discordjs/guide/guide/popular-topics/errors.md

 ### Cannot send messages to this user.

-This error throws when the bot attempts to send a DM message to a user, and it is unable to do so.
+This error throws when the bot attempts to send a DM message to a user but is unable to do so.
 A variety of reasons causes this:
 - The bot and the user do not share a guild (often, people attempt to dm the user after kicking or banning them).
 - The bot tries to DM another bot.
 - The user has blocked the bot.